okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 - while Z had breakfast at the hotel, I walked into town and had coffee @ Brand New Day and then @ Hids' Cafe
 - at Miyagawa Morning Markets we bought a beef bun, a fridge magnet, two pairs of chopsticks, and two ceramic mugs
-- stop at cutlery store
-- lunch & coffee @ Ember coffee in beautiful 150+ yearold house
+- pop into a cutlery store and then have lunch & coffee @ Ember coffee in beautiful 150+ yearold house
 - walk up hill to Shoren-ji Temple, enjoying the snowy scenery
-- back in town, stop at stationary store
+- back in town, stop at stationery store
 - I bought a yukata at a kimono store
 - dinner @ ramen restaurant
 - incredible cocktails @ Yu